GLOBAL MARKETS-Stocks fall, bonds rise on Hong Kong unrest

 * Brazilian shares tumble as presidential election draws near

-* Dollar hits 22-month high vs euro, 4-year high vs basket (Adds close of U.S. markets)
+* Dollar hits 22-month high vs euro, 4-year high vs basket (Adds close of European bond, stock markets)

 By Herbert Lash